HimanshuGoel/my-full-stack-learning-app/BEST_PRACTICES.md

 }
 ```

-### 1.28 Avoid `positional markers`
+### 1.28 Avoid Positional Markers

-They usually just add noise.
-Let the functions and variable names along with the proper indentation and formatting give the visual structure to your code.
+Positional markers add noise to the code.
+Let functions and variable names, along with proper indentation, convey the structure of your code.

-**Code Example** - `Do`
+**Correct Example**:

 ```typescript
 $scope.model = {